 Why should you trust us

-Working as a dedicated product reviewer for five years, I’ve written about a variety of tactical items, automotive supplies, and survival gear.
+Working as a dedicated product reviewer for five years, I keep my focus on tactical items, automotive supplies, and survival gear.
 Using my academic background in the sciences and three year’s experience as a news correspondent, I curate objective, reliable reviews that readers trust.
 My work is featured on Narcity Media, The Drive, and Car Bibles, where I provide consumers with actionable advice on topics they care about.
-Some recent reviews I’ve completed for Task & Purpose involve two-way radios, hiking watches, and headlamps.
+Some recent reviews I’ve completed for Task and Purpose involve two-way radios, hiking watches, and headlamps.